-Past keynote speakers include for example Thomas Lubik (Federal Reserve Bank of Richmond), Roger Farmer (UCLA), Michel Woodford (Columbia University) and Klaus Adam (Mannheim).
+In addition, the group’s activities include frequent seminars with invited speakers from the top academic and policy institutions and the organisation of elite conferences which bring together academics and decision-makers of the highest level.
+Past keynote speakers include for example Thomas Lubik (Federal Reserve Bank of Richmond), Roger Farmer (UCLA), Michael Woodford (Columbia University) and Klaus Adam (Mannheim).
 Research interests in the group cover a wide range of areas in macroeconomics and macroeconometrics with a particular focus on business cycle dynamics, expectations formation and news shocks, inventory and investment dynamics, as well as monetary and fiscal policy.

-Macroeconomics and Finance Research Group leader: Professor John Fender
+Director of the Macroeconomics and Finance Research Group

 Professor David Dickinson

 Research Interests: Financial sector reform, financial institutional behaviour.

 Research Interests: Theoretical Macroeconomics, Monetary Policy, Fiscal Policy